wanprabu/wanprabu.github.io/_pages/about.md

 permalink: /
 title: "About Me"
 author_profile: true
-seo_description: "Academic page of Wahyu Andy who working as a PhD student in Industrial Engineering"
 excerpt: "Academic page of Wahyu Andy who working as a PhD student in Industrial Engineering - excerpt"
 redirect_from:
   - /about/